holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

     # Make sure execute bits are on.
     sudo chmod 755 /var/kimsTest

-Copying it to `/var/tmp`, and `/var/log`, Then try running each of them.
+Copy it to `/var/tmp`, and `/var/log`, then try running each of them.
 You should only be able to run the one that is in the directory mounted without the `noexec` option.
-My file “kimsTest” looks like this:
+My file, kimsTest,looks like this:

 {title="kimsTest", linenos=off, lang=Bash}
     #!/bin/sh